-MM-I-5: Pre-construction surveys shall be performed to document the conditions of Hotel Figueroa.
-A structural monitoring program shall be implemented and recorded during part or all of the Project's construction phase.
-The performance standards of the structure-monitoring plan shall include the following:
+MM-I-5: The Applicant shall retain the services of a qualified acoustical/vibration engineer to review the existing conditions, the proposed construction equipment and construction plan, including proposed locations of demolition, grading, and construction activities, and to develop and implement a vibration monitoring program capable of documenting and assessing construction-related ground vibration levels in relation to the Hotel Figueroa, and to ensure that thresholds are not exceeded.
+Pre-construction surveys shall be performed to document the conditions of Hotel Figueroa.
+The vibration monitoring program shall be implemented and recorded during part or all of the Project's demolition and grading/construction phases and shall include the following:.
+The performance standards of the structure-vibration monitoring program shall include the following: